Today, I’d like to share my experience serving in the Maryland Army National Guard from 2005 to 2011.

 - Served as Project Officer in the Vigilant Guard Exercise

-If you are sitting on the ropes and thinking about joining the National Guard, you should definitely explore your options.
-There are lots of opportunities for career advancement, to learn new skills, to deploy, and to better yourself.
+If you are sitting on the ropes and thinking about joining the Maryland Army National Guard, you should definitely explore your options.
+There are lots of opportunities for career advancement, to learn new skills, to deploy, and better yourself.
 Best of all, you can serve your state and nation at the same time.
 I think it’s the best of both worlds.